MichaelSebero/FROST-The-Official-Modpack/README.md

 .
 Extract the contents of the modlist from | https://tinyurl.com/yc2ktn6p | to Fallout 4's Nexus Mods folder.

 .
-Update the mods contained in the modlist if needed.
+Use Nexus Mods to detect and Update the mods contained in the modlist if needed.

 .
 Make sure your load order matches the one found in Plugins.txt.